Best Trance Tracks of February 2026 — ASOT 25 Anthem & Top Picks

 The Headliner: "Always You" — ASOT 2026 ELEVATION Anthem

-The Aly & Fila / Jwaydan Reunion
+The Aly & Fila / Jwaydan Reactivation

-Progressive and R/D/H Picks
+Crossover and Mainstage Picks

 The 25-Year Echo

-February 2026 will be remembered as a month in which the genre's editorial centre — A State of Trance — celebrated its longest-running anniversary.
+February 2026 will be remembered as the month in which the genre's editorial centre — A State of Trance — celebrated its longest-running anniversary.
 The releases above are the editorial picks; the broader story is that ASOT 25 demonstrated the durability of the institution that the ASOT-25-years essay in this catalogue treats in detail.
 The month's music is best heard in that frame: not just as a chart of releases but as the soundtrack to the genre's most consequential anniversary moment to date.

 Featured Tracks